-C. Within 10 working days of the appointment, the conservator must send notice to the conservatee of the establishment of the conservatorship.
+C. Within ten10 working days of the appointment, the conservator must send notice to the conservatee of the establishment of the conservatorship.
 The notice must include the name, address and telephone number of the conservator.
 Where the conservator is a public official, the notice must include the name and telephone number of the social worker assigned to the case.
-(Adopted 7/1/2006)